-Students pursuing the BS in Liberal Studies that includes a teacher licensure program will complete parts A-E. Students pursuing the BS or BA in Liberal Studies that does not include the teaching licensure program will complete parts A-D.
+Students pursuing the BS in Liberal Studies that includes a teacher licensure program will complete parts A-E, selecting the appropriate track in part D. Students pursuing the BS or BA in Liberal Studies that does not include the teaching licensure program will complete parts A-D, selecting #5 in part D.